What is ECTS?

 Each participating department will select students to receive student mobility grants provided by the European commission.
 Students may only be awarded grants if they fulfil the general conditions of eligibility for the Socrates grant, which are:

-The national grant/loan to which a student may be entitled for while studying at his/her home institution may not be discontinued, interrupted or reduced while that student is studying in another EU Member State and is receiving a Socrates grant.
+loan to which a student may be entitled for while studying at his/ her home institution may not be discontinued, interrupted or reduced while that student is studying in another EU Member State and is receiving a Socrates grant.

 - The period of study in another country should not last less than three months or more than one year.
 If a student wishes to take part in an ERASMUS exchange beyond 12 months, this is possible but there is no ERASMUS funding.
 The student will not pay tuition fees and is given assistance with accommodation.